oklipilin/FileSort/README.md

 During sorting of the file with size of 43GB (each line is ~500 characters) application used ~3GB of memory.
 To decrease memory usage we can set LinesReadLimit to 100_000 and LinesListsLimit to 2.

+To run file sort applicaiton you need to fill in `File` parameter in the app.config with the path to the input file.

+<b>Please note</b>: Console output is redirected to the logs.txt file in the root folder of application.

+# FileGenerator

+Please note that file generator has such list of configurable parameters in app.config:

+chars: set of characters which are used for generation `String` part of the line
+size: desired file size in bytes
+duplicatesProbability: percentage of possible lines duplicates in the file with the same `String` part and different `Number` part. numberMinValue and numberMaxValue: range of generated numbers for `Number` part
+outFile: file name of generated file textMinLength and textMaxLength: range of length limit for `String` part.